Bakhrushin Museum: Department of posters and programmes

-The Department of posters and programmes is the most extensive collection of the museum, it contains more than 600 thousand units.
+The Department of posters and programmes contains more than 600 thousand units.
 It is based on posters of the imperial and private theatres, collected by the founder of the museum, Alexei Alexandrovich Bakhrushin.
-Unique and extensive collection of posters of the pre-revolutionary province.

 Decoration poster of the Fund were art posters and programmes made by famous artists: A. Y. Golovin, Ivan Bilibin, L. Bakst, K. Somov, S. Sudeikin, A. M. and V. M. Vasnetsova, artists of Russian avant-garde: H. A. and V. A. Stenberg, Nathan Altman, V. M. Khodasevich, Yu. p.
 Annenkov and others.

 Department memorial Foundation glove

 The basis of the Department of the memorial and clothing Fund is a collection collected by the founder of the museum, A. A. Bakhrushin.
-Here are stored items related to theatrical themes, outstanding figures of Russian and foreign theatre, the main milestones of Russian theatretheatre history.